Is it insomnia? Why you wake up at the same time every night

 Anxiety or depression

 Stress can make it hard to get to sleep in the first place (that’s called sleep-onset insomnia).
-But anxiety can also cause you to wake up in the middle of the night and have trouble getting back to sleep (called middle insomnia, or sleep-maintenance insomnia).
+But anxiety can also cause you to have trouble staying asleep, waking up in the middle of the night and having trouble getting back to sleep (called middle insomnia, or sleep-maintenance insomnia).

-Terminal insomnia, which happens when you wake up before your ideal wake-up time and just can’t fall back asleep, can be a sign of depression.
+Terminal insomnia, which happens when you wake up too early or before your ideal wake-up time and just can’t fall back asleep, can be a sign of depression.

 Your stomach